How Did The Great Gatsby Become a Classic?

 People claim to have pulled their children from public schools in favor of private school or homeschooling because children should only read the classics.

-Here’s a question for people committed to maintaining the list of classics that they read when they were in school.
+Here’s something to think about for people committed to maintaining the list of classics read when they were in school.
+Your list probably wasn’t your grandparent’s list.

 The school year is finite.
-There are a limited number of books that can be read.
+There’s a limited amount of books that can be read and analyzed within ten months.

 Students aren’t just reading novels.
 They’re reading plays, poems, and short stories as well.

-When a new book is added to the list, an existing one has to be removed.
+When a new book is added to an existing list, one has to be removed.
 When Gatsby was added another book bit the dust.

 What makes a book a classic?